-All development should take account of the impact on people's living and working conditions.
+- 31. All development should take account of the impact on people's living and working conditions.
 Development must adequately protect and where possible enhance the amenity of nearby occupants and provide for the needs of future occupants.
 Within a densely developed urban area such as Norwich, it is particularly important to protect the well-being of communities and to ensure that residents and businesses are not adversely affected by development.
-Unless otherwise stated, this policy applies to all forms of development within the city, including change of use and smaller proposals such as extensions.

-In the context of this policy and with reference to existing and future occupiers, amenity is defined as the desirable features of a place that ought to be protected or enhanced in the public interest.
+Unless otherwise stated, this policy applies to all forms of development within the city, including change of use and smaller proposals such as extensions. - 32.
+In the context of this policy and with reference to existing and future occupiers, amenity is defined as 'the desirable features of a place that ought to be protected or enhanced in the public interest'.
 This includes issues such as the protection of a suitable level of privacy, safeguarding from excessive noise or light pollution and sufficient internal and external space and light.
-Consideration should not only be given to the impact of individual developments but also cumulative impacts.
-The term development includes the activity and its direct impacts (i.e. traffic).
+Consideration should not only be given to the impact of individual developments, but also to cumulative impacts.
+The term development includes the activity and its direct impacts (i.e. traffic). - 33.
 Homes should be designed to meet the demands of everyday life, providing enough space and facilities to enable residents to live comfortably and conveniently.
 Guidelines for internal space standards are given below.
 Departures from the space standards will be considered on a case by case basis.
-Further floor areas can be generated for alternative scenarios using the Homes and Community Agency's Housing Quality Calculator.
+Further floor areas can be generated for alternative scenarios using the Homes and Community Agency's housing quality calculator.

-Dwelling type (bedroom/persons) Essential minimum Gross Internal Area
+Dwelling type (bedroom/persons) Essential minimum gross internal area

 (GIA) (sq.m)

-Single storey dwelling 1b2p 48
+Single storey 1b2p 48

-2b3p 61
+dwelling 2b3p 61

 2b4p 70

 3b5p 86

 4b6p 99

-Two storey dwelling 2b3p 71
+Two storey 2b3p 71

-2b4p 80
+dwelling 2b4p 80

 3b5p 96

 4b6p 109

-Three storey dwelling 3b5p 101
+Three storey 3b5p 101

-4b6p 114
+dwelling 4b6p 114

-Outdoor space for residential properties may be provided as private gardens or as communal amenity space.
+- 34. Outdoor space for residential properties may be provided as private gardens or as communal amenity space.
 It should be integral to the overall design of the development.
-Where balconies are acceptable as part of a proposal this may contribute towards the overall provision of external amenity space.
+Where balconies are acceptable as part of a proposal this may contribute towards the overall provision of external amenity space. - 35.
 Conversions to residential uses where there is insufficient external amenity space will only be permitted in exceptional circumstances.
-The term enabling development refers to development which would not normally be acceptable, but is allowed as it secures the proper repair of an historic asset.
+'Enabling development' refers to development which would not normally be acceptable, but is allowed as it secures the proper repair of a heritage asset.
 In all cases the developer is required to explore all options including the use of roof terraces, balconies and shared courtyards.